givepraise/praise/packages/docs/install-praise-on-digital-ocean.md

 nano .env.production
 ```

-For local development, configure `REACT_APP_API_URL` with the server and port api is running on, most likely `http://localhost:8088`.
+For local development, configure `REACT_APP_SERVER_URL` with the server and port api is running on, most likely `http://localhost:8088`.
 For production, leave empty since api runs on same server domain as the frontend.

 ```
-REACT_APP_API_URL=
+REACT_APP_SERVER_URL=
 ```

 ## Build and run all services